autonomys/subspace-docs/docs/protocol/substrate-cli.md

           "--listen-on", "/ip4/0.0.0.0/tcp/30533",
     # Replace `WALLET_ADDRESS` with your Polkadot.js wallet address
           "--reward-address", "WALLET_ADDRESS",
-    # Replace `PLOT_SIZE` with plot size in gigabytes or terabytes, for instance 100G or 2T (but leave at least 60G of disk space for node and some for OS)
+    # Replace `PLOT_SIZE` with plot size in gigabytes or terabytes, for example 100G or 2T (but leave at least 60G of disk space for node and some for OS)
           "--plot-size", "PLOT_SIZE"
         ]
     volumes: